Last Updated On -24 Feb 2025

 4,60,000 |

-In this example, the company has earned a gross profit of 1,60,000, which is the difference between net sales and the cost of goods sold.
+In this example, the company has earned a gross profit of $1,60,000, the difference between net sales and the cost of goods sold.

 The trading account refers to all the financial statements that record the trading activities and enhance the meaning of business.